piranna/piranna.github.io/pages/hire-me.md

 bottlenecks...), and clearly explain the systems tradeoffs and business implications that are derived for each one of them.
 I love high edge technology and to know how everything works and what's able to do.
-This gives me a tendency to put technology on its limits, sometimes unconsciosly and anothers on purposse, by using the code or service beyond the developer original intention, but also to find and use the most concise, specific and idiomatic way of doing the things by using any available feature or design decision that can help to write a clean and maintenable code, that usually leads me to find bugs and usage corner cases.
+This gives me a tendency to put technology on its limits, sometimes unconsciously and another on purpose, by using the code or service beyond the developer original intention, but also to find and use the most concise, specific and idiomatic way of doing the things by using any available feature or design decision that can help to write a clean and maintainable code, that usually leads me to find bugs and usage corner cases.
 That also has lead myself to put high attention on code quality and to develop simple and minimal APIs in all the code I develop, and to enforce that high quality standards on others.

 #### What do your think about code tests?
 Do you do take-home code assignements?